CBD Isn't Just a Harmless Health Fad, FDA Warns

 The Food and Drug Administration still isn’t cutting cannabidiol, or CBD, much slack.
 This week, the agency updated their stance on the cannabis-derived ingredient, warning the public that most products made with CBD on the market are untested, unregulated, and have the “potential to harm” users.
 It also issued more than a dozen warning letters to companies they claim are illegally selling CBD products.

-The FDA’s admonishment of CBD comes in the midst of a scientific debate over the health benefits of CBD.
+The FDA’s admonishment of CBD comes in the midst of a scientific debate over its health benefits.
 While animal and lab studies have suggested that CBD could help with everything from treating type 2 diabetes to killing cancer cells, the evidence in humans is much shakier or non-existent.
 And the agency itself has struggled with how to regulate its use.

 In June 2018, it approved the very first CBD-based drug, called Epidiolex, for people with certain types of seizures.
 Later that year, the U.S. government legalized farming and selling cannabis hemp crops that contain CBD but little to no THC, the ingredient that makes cannabis a mind-altering drug.